About the Commonwealth of Learning (COL)- Commonwealth Educational Media Centre for Asia (CEMCA)

 Latest Social Media

 In response to the needs expressed by the Commonwealth countries of the Asian region for a more effective use of educational media resources for Distance Education, the Commonwealth of Learning (COL) established the Commonwealth Educational Media Centre..
-2 hours ago 4 hours ago 2 days ago 1 week ago 1 week ago
+6 hours ago 6 hours ago 3 days ago 7 days ago 2 weeks ago

 Cemca Col

-For more details: cemca.org/press-releases/col-cemca-and-nsou-unite-for-an-employability-focused-course-revamp/
+For more details: cemca.org/news/col-cemca-and-uou-partner-for-result-based-management-framework/

 … See MoreSee Less